splinesreticulating/WellSaid/README.md

 ## 🧠 How It Works

-Well Said connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `PARTNER_PHONE` environment variable).
+WellSaid connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `PARTNER_PHONE` environment variable).
 It then uses OpenAI's API to analyze the conversation and generate:

 1. A summary of the conversation, including emotional tone and key topics
 2. Three suggested replies in your chosen tone